 - Use digital coupons and cash-back apps like Ibotta: These apps are free and will save or pay you money back on the things you already buy.

 Make your own coffee

-Even if you are a Starbucks fanatic, you can do it.
-Invest in a good coffee machine and buy your favorite Starbucks coffee at your grocery store (stock up when it’s on sale) and you can save $600 per year.
+Even if you're a Starbucks fanatic, you can do it.
+Invest in a good coffee machine and buy your favorite Starbucks coffee at the grocery store (stock up when it’s on sale).
+By making your own coffee at home, you can save around $600 per year.

 Related: Top 5 Mistakes Families Make When Saving for College